Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 During your stay, our crisis workers will help you to:

-• Understand the effects that domestic violence may have on your children;
+• Understand the effects that violence and abuse may have on your children;

-• Work with you to find ongoing income and affordable housing;
+• Work with you to find ongoing income and safe, affordable housing;

-• Advocate and refer you to outside agencies who will support you to move forward independently; and
+• Advocate and refer you to outside agencies that can support you as you move forward independently; and

-• Identify your strengths, your coping tool box and your personal resources to support you moving forward with a positive mindset.
+• Identify your strengths, coping tools, and personal resources to support you moving forward with a positive mindset.

 The Getting Out Guide will help you identify the signs of an abusive relationship and how to leave a dangerous situation.